nyberry/minesweeper/README.md

             else:
                 break

-calling a function to infer new knowledge:
+For clarity, seperating out the function to infer new knowledge:

        def infer(self):